 Register to Vote by Mail or In-Person

-To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 4 before the 2022 Primary Election or on or before October 11 before the 2022 General Election..
+To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 3 before the 2023 Municipal Primary Election or on or before October 10 before the 2023 Municipal Election.

 Once your voter registration application is received, your county voter registration office will process the application and determine your eligibility.
 If you are eligible, the county office will send you a voter registration acknowledgment card.
 Once you receive that card, you will be officially registered.
 If you are not eligible, or if the application was incomplete, you will receive a notice denying the application or requesting the missing information.

 If you have not received a voter registration card or a notice from your county within about 30 days, call your county voter registration office.
-You can check your voter registration and polling location at anytime at http://www.indianavoters.com/ or by calling 1-866-IN-1-VOTE.
+You can check your voter registration and polling location at any time at www.indianavoters.com or by calling 1-866-IN-1-VOTE.

 Cancel my Indiana voter registration record.